ekazaev/route-composer/README.md

 }
 ```

-In some cases, you may use default finders provided by a library.
+In some cases, you may use default finders provided by the library.
 In other cases, when you can have more than one view controller of
-the same type in the stack, you should implement your own finder.
-There is a version of this protocol called `StackIteratingFinder` that
+the same type in the stack, you may implement your own finder.
+There is an implementation of this protocol included called `StackIteratingFinder`
-helps to solve iterations in view controller stack and handles it.
-You just have to implement method `isTarget` to answer if it's the
+that helps to solve iterations in view controller stack and handles it.
+You just have to implement the function `isTarget` to determine if it's the
-view controller router it's looking for or not.
+view controller that you are looking for or not.

 *Example of `ProductViewControllerFinder` that can help the router find a `ProductViewController` that presents a particular
 product in your view controller stack:*